AndreeeasN/pp2-memento/README.md

 ## User Demographic
 This website was designed to:
-  - Provide a simple browser game for those wanting to test their memory
+  - Provide a simple browser game for those wanting to test their memory.
-  - Allow returning users to practice their visual memorization
+  - Allow returning users to practice their visual memorization.
-  - Be quick and accesible enough to be played during shorter breaks/downtime
+  - Be quick and accesible enough to be played during shorter breaks/downtime.

 ## Design
 - As the game revolves around remembering visual patterns, a minimalistic greyscale design was adopted to reduce visual clutter.
 ![Memento Design](assets/images/documentation/memento-design.png)
 - Upon clicking a button or tile their color will change to a darker gray to provide a sense of physicality, as if a button is being pressed.
-- The only time more vivid colors are used are light hues of green/red to signal correct/incorrect selections respectively
+- The only time more vivid colors are used are light hues of green/red to signal correct/incorrect selections respectively.

   ![Memento Tile Colors](assets/images/documentation/memento-tile-colors.png)